 An effective substance abuse counselor is a good listener and exudes compassion.
 The first few sessions will be spent building trust and determining if the client is comfortable enough to expose their inner demons.
 It is essential to be honest if there is no connection between the client and the substance abuse counselor.
 The counselor will not be offended and will often refer a client to another substance abuse counselor.

 Addiction Therapy and Substance Abuse Counselors in Florida

-Behavioral Health Centers offers state of the art comprehensive addiction treatment with some of the best substance abuse counselors in Florida.
+Behavioral Health Centers offers state-of-the-art therapy for addiction in Port St. Lucie, FL with some of the best substance abuse counselors in Florida.
 Whether you are seeking treatment for yourself or have questions about treatment for a loved one, our caring professionals are waiting to answer your call.
 Contact us today to start your recovery journey in sunny South Florida!

 Insurance May Cover the Cost of Your Treatment